Skip the takeout and make your own delicious fried rice right at home with white miso and Sriracha for a flavor twist on your favorite takeout meal.

 Cook rice according to package directions.
 Let cool completely.

-Heat 1 tbsp canola oil in large skillet or wok set over medium heat; cook eggs, stirring, for 3 to 5 minutes or until soft curds form.
+Heat 1 tbsp canola oil in large skillet or wok set over medium heat; cook eggs, stirring, for 2 minutes or until soft curds form.
 Transfer to plate.
 Wipe skillet clean with paper towel.

 Stir in rice.
-Cook, stirring, for 8 to 10 minutes or until rice well well coated.
+Cook, stirring, for 2 minutes or until rice is well coated.
 In small bowl, whisk together miso, vinegar and soy sauce; stir into skillet.
 Cook for 2 to 3 minutes or until rice is steaming hot.

 Stir in scrambled eggs.
 Sprinkle with remaining green onions.
 Drizzle with sriracha sauce, if desired.

 Add leftover sliced chicken, steak or pork to fried rice if desired.